Urazdan02/doc-summarizer/README.md

-# doc-summarizer
-A web-based application that uses GPT-2 to generate summaries from PDF and Word documents, or manually entered text.
-Built with Streamlit, this app allows users to easily upload files, customize chunking options, and obtain concise summaries of lengthy documents."
-You can use or modify this description as needed when setting up your repository

 This project is a web-based application built with Streamlit that allows users to upload PDF and Word documents or input text manually to generate summaries using a pre-trained GPT-2 model.
 The app processes the input text, splits it into manageable chunks, and then generates a summary for each chunk.

 ## Features